 General Counsel

-Assists in the review, evaluation, and determination of those NRC program elements and regulations that an Agreement State adopt for the purpose of compatibility or health and safety.
+Assists in the review, evaluation, and determination of those NRC program elements and regulations that an Agreement State must adopt as legally binding requirements for the purpose of compatibility or health and safety.

 Advises staff on findings regarding the adequacy and compatibility of Agreement State regulations and program elements.

-Director, Reviews, evaluates, and determines, in coordination with other NRC offices, those NRC regulations that an Agreement State should adopt as legally binding requirements for the purpose of compatibility or health and safety.

-Assists in the review, evaluation, and determination of those NRC program elements that an Agreement State should adopt for the purpose of compatibility or health and safety.

 Regional Administrators

-Assist in the review, evaluation, and determination of those NRC program elements and regulations that an Agreement State should adopt for the purpose of compatibility or health and safety.
+Assist in the review, evaluation, and determination of those NRC program elements and regulations that an Agreement State must adopt for the purpose of compatibility or health and safety.

+Standing Committee on Compatibility

+Established as a Management Directive 5.3 working group to enhance the existing compatibility determination process through the independent review of regulations and program elements required for compatibility.

+Ensure consistency during the promulgation of regulations by documenting decisions on compatibility and their basis, take into account implementation issues and NRC staff’s review of State regulations under IMPEP.

+Evaluates and document compatibility designations pursuant to this Management Directive.

 Applicability

 The policy and guidance in this directive and handbook apply to all NRC employees who are responsible for and participate in the review and evaluation of Agreement State regulatory programs or who are involved in development and promulgation of NRC regulations or program elements for byproduct, source, and special nuclear materials.